 Schedule your workouts

-Schedule your trips to the gym just like you’d schedule a visit to the doctor’s office or an important work meeting.
-This’ll hold yourself accountable.
+Schedule your workouts just like you’d schedule a visit to the doctor’s office or an important work meeting.
+That'll hold you accountable.
 If you can pre-book your workouts on a database like MINDBODY, even better.

 Find an activity that’s fun for you

 Workouts are never one size fits all.
 You may have a friend who loves spinning, but you may loathe it with all your being.
 To get in shape for your wedding, find something that makes you happy when you break a sweat, be it dragon boating, rock climbing, dancing or power walking.

 The last thing you want is to get bored of your fitness routine and give up.
 Even if you really love a particular workout it’s always good to add variety.
 Mixing things up will save your body from getting used to a particular type of workout and help you target different areas.
 Try going outside your comfort zone by doing something totally different, like hula hooping, suspension yoga or lifting weights.

 Make your home a fitness mecca